nottrobin/robinwinslow.uk/_posts/2013-06-14-fixing-missing-disqus-comments-through-url-map.md

 Solution outline
 ===

-Disqus, to their credit, [created a plugin called "URL map"](http://blog.disqus.com/post/870654196/migrate-your-threads-by-uploading-a-url-map).
+Disqus, to their credit, [created a tool called "URL map"](http://blog.disqus.com/post/870654196/migrate-your-threads-by-uploading-a-url-map).

-You can find the plugin inside your Disqus admin area under [Discussions -> Tools](http://robin-blog.disqus.com/admin/discussions/migrate/) and use it to replace old incorrect URLs with the new ones.
+You can find the tool inside your Disqus admin area under [Discussions -> Tools](http://robin-blog.disqus.com/admin/discussions/migrate/) and use it to replace old incorrect URLs with the new ones.

 Solution details
 ===